MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 If you encounter an error on authorization, try signing out of any Microsoft accounts, and attempt to authorize the **Connector** in an Incognito Window.

-#### Global Admin account provisioning
+#### Global admin account provisioning

-Your Global Admin user must have a Microsoft 365 account provisioned to administer other Microsoft 365 accounts.
+Your global admin user must have a Microsoft 365 account provisioned to administer other Microsoft 365 accounts.
 If you create a service account for our app, ensure you also assigned a Microsoft 365 license, and walked through the Microsoft 365 setup process.

 #### User provisioning